When multi-instrumentalist Onah Indigo first picked up the accordion, she had to put it down. It was heavy, awkward, annoying.

 On stage, Indigo is a colorful whirlwind of music and motion, incorporating elements of cabaret, circus-like antics and uplifting, transformational lyrics.
 “I call it Sacred Irreverence, a conscious choice to embrace the dark and the light, the positive and negative, the yin and the yang.
 Our current situation demands a shift in consciousness that will rebalance our relationship with other people, our planet, our universe and ourselves.”

-Since starting the noaccordion project, Indigo has released five EPs.
+Since starting the noaccordion project, Indigo has released five EPs and one LP.
 2010’s Noaccordion, co-produced by Sean Ingoldsby, with a sound that suggests the B52s playing with Portishead; 2013’s Almostallaccordion, a collection that featured Latin percussion, gypsy music, hip-hop, punk, tango, electronic beats and guest artists, 2014’s Community, a mash up of vocal effects, peculiar harmonies, local MCs and elements of EDM.
 On her latest EPs, Wake Up and Mentals, she continues to explore new directions as a producer, songwriter and singer.
 2016 saw the release of her first full length album, Love Warrior, which featured trap beats and more collaborators than previous projects.

 “I’ve been an artist, painter, sculptor, musician and songwriter since I was a girl.
 I’ve trained as a classical pianist and jazz vocalist and play Latin percussion, but the music really took off after I discovered the accordion.
 I sat next to Sean when he was producing my first EP and really paid attention.
 After Noaccordion, I got some good mikes and pre-amps and started doing it all myself.
 I like collaborating, so on Almostallaccordion, I worked with percussionist Evan Fraser, beatboxer Mastahlock, trumpet player Danny Cao, electronic producer Abai and MCs Taj Angelo and Chatter, who also joined me on Community.